mommys-little-hacker/k8spg/README.md

 Designed to automate:

-- backup creation
+- backup creation;
-- backup restore
+- backup restoration;
 - backup testing.

 Goals:

-- No vendor lock-in, you can deploy it to your own k8s installation
+- No vendor lock-in, you can deploy it to your own k8s installation;
-- Based on original PostgreSQL docker images - no introduced bugs or backdoors
+- Based on original PostgreSQL docker images - no introduced bugs or backdoors;
 - Uses original PostgreSQL configuration file - no wrappers like DSL or YAML, you can configure it your own way.